Comparisons12 min read

 Does Charles Schwab still have thinkorswim in 2026?

-Yes — and it's better than ever. thinkorswim is fully integrated into the Schwab platform and remains one of the most capable retail trading platforms available anywhere.
+Yes — and it's better than ever. thinkorswim is fully integrated into the Schwab platform and remains one of the most capable retail trading platforms available.
 The integration with Schwab's banking and brokerage infrastructure is noticeably smoother now than it was in the immediate post-merger chaos of 2020-2021.

 Which brokerage has better index funds — Fidelity or Schwab?